Fitness and exercise for kids and teens

 It’s important to keep screen time to less than two hours a day – and even less or no screen time at all for young children, as it takes up valuable time that’s better spent moving and playing.

-The Make Your Move – Sit Less Be Active for Life!
-Physical Activity recommendations for 5 to 12 year olds and 13 to 17 year olds provides great information on how to be more active and have fun while you’re doing it.
+The 24-Hour Movement Guidelines for Children and Young People (5-17 years) provides great information on how to be more active and have fun while you’re doing it.